You finally got your baby’s sleep routine on lock. So when you tiptoe out of your sleeping infant’s nursery, you foolishly think you’re home free.

 Pediatrician-approved teething remedies

-all signs point to a teething baby, Dr. Ye Mon recommends these simple teething
+If all signs point to a teething baby, Dr. Ye Mon recommends these simple teething remedies:

 - Wet cloth.
 Freeze a clean, wet cloth or rag, then give it to your baby to chew on.
 “It helps decrease inflammation along the gums,” she says.
 “Parents can also massage the gums with the rag.”

 - Cold food.
 Serve cold foods such as applesauce, yogurt, and refrigerated or frozen fruit (for babies who eat solid foods).

 - Teething biscuits.
 You can offer teething biscuits starting at 8 to 12 months of age.
 But pay attention to gum hygiene.
 “To protect against cavities, wipe the gum area and teeth with a clean cloth.
 As they get more teeth, introduce a toothbrush,” Dr. Ye Mon advises.
 “Get that routine set in place.
 You don’t even need toothpaste.
 Just brushing the plaque off can help prevent cavities later on.”

 - Teething rings and toys.
 They’re easy for tiny fists to grasp and provide the pressure needed to soothe sore gums.
 “Avoid freezing the ones with gel because they may break more easily when your child gnaws on them,” she says.
 “Instead, use the refrigerator to keep them cold.”

 Use caution with these common teething remedies, or avoid them altogether: